Peter Sirmon

-Peter Sirmon (born February 18, 1977) is a former American football linebacker in the National Football League.
-He was drafted in the 2000 NFL Draft by the Tennessee Titans and played for them for his entire career from 2000 to 2006.
-Sirmon played college football at the University of Oregon, and high school football at Walla Walla High School, where he played quarterback and safety.
+Peter Anton Sirmon (born February 18, 1977) is an American football coach and former professional linebacker who currently serves as the linebackers coach for the New Orleans Saints of the National Football League (NFL).
+He was selected in the 2000 NFL draft by the Tennessee Titans and played for them for his entire career from 2000 to 2006.
+Sirmon played college football for the Oregon Ducks, and high school football at Walla Walla High School, where he played quarterback and safety.

+Professional career

+Sirmon was selected by the Tennessee Titans in the fourth round (128th overall) of the 2000 NFL draft.

+Coaching career

 In 2008, Sirmon became the linebackers coach at Central Washington.